spessasus/spessasynth_core/examples/README.md

 ## spessasynth_core examples
-To run these examples, `npm install` in this directory
+To run some these examples, run `npm install spekaer` in this directory